 Definition Guide for skin and hair care terms.
-Defining hair and skin ingredients with meaningful results.
+Glossary of natural ingredients with meaningful results.
 Updated regularly.

 - Hair texture is classified by hair diameter and strength.
 Generally, the hair is considered as fine, medium and coarse.
 Each hair texture has different moisture and protein level needs.
 Hair texture defines how hair should be cared for, and what oils and ingredients to use to keep hair in the best condition.